FoxChrisRealTheGit/react-stylux/README.md

 * responsive navbar1 now available - needs massive work, several issues are known and will hopefully be worked out in a few days

 * readme updated with table of contents linking to places
-* responsive section has slightly more detail to account for intial responsive navigation integration
 * updated readme for changes

 **0.2.2**